 Our medical legal team will review the pre-natal and birth records to determine if you have a case.
 We will then discuss our findings with top obstetrician experts.
 If a doctor agrees there was medical negligence, we will file your lawsuit and demand a settlement.

-These cases seek compensation for the harm and injuries suffered by the child.
+Settlement amounts are determined on a case by case bases.
+In general, cases seek compensation for the harm and injuries suffered by the child.
 Damages include disability, loss of enjoyment of life, and psychological injuries.
 Many children grow up self-conscious because of their appearance and limitations.

 Compensation is substantial because of the potential economic impact and financial losses over the child’s entire lifetime.
 They also demand payment of medical expenses, past, present, and future.
 Many children need specialized medical care, including physical and occupational therapy.
+Parents may also be entitled to settlement.

-Call our Michigan Shoulder Dystocia Attorneys
+Call a Michigan Shoulder Dystocia Lawyer

 We charge no legal fees whatsoever unless you receive a settlement.
 It costs nothing to start your case.
+Call now to get started!

 - 29000 Inkster Road